-Before heading down to the lower viewing platform, at a height of 76 metres, I photograph the city skyline and take a look at the ongoing reconstruction work in the Olympic Stadium.
-When complete the stadium will have a capacity of 54,000 and the world’s longest cantilevered roof.
-West Ham United Football Club will move in from the start of the 2016-2017 season.
+Before heading to the lower viewing platform, at a height of 76 metres (249 feet), I photograph the city skyline and take a look towards the stadium that hosted the opening and closing ceremonies of the 2012 London Olympics.

 I overhear one of the tower’s employees talking about the waterways below.
-I always associate London with the Thames but it’s the River Lea, City Mill River and Waterworks River that cut through Stratford.
+I always associate London primarily with the River Thames but it’s the River Lea, City Mill River and Waterworks River that cut through the city’s Stratford area.

 Visiting the ArcelorMittal Orbit

-The ArcelorMittal Orbit, designed by Sir Anish Kapoor and Cecil Balmond, stands 114.5 metres high and is the UK’s tallest sculpture.
-From it I can see landmarks including the Shard, the Gherkin and St Paul’s Cathedral.
+The ArcelorMittal Orbit, designed by Sir Anish Kapoor and Cecil Balmond, stands 114.5 metres (373 feet) high.
+It is the UK’s tallest sculpture.
+From it, I can see London landmarks including the Shard, the Gherkin and St Paul’s Cathedral.
 This, I’m told, is the only observation tower that looks into London from the east.